Torwald45/wp-snippet-disable-posts-menu/README.md

 Once installed and activated:

 1. The "Posts" menu item will be removed from WordPress admin sidebar
-2. Direct access attempts to post management URLs will be blocked with 403 error
+2. Direct URL access to post management pages is possible but WordPress will handle appropriately
 3. Custom Post Types remain unaffected and fully accessible

 ## Use Cases